sarthak-0415/youtube-music-downloader/Readme.md

 v 0.2 (to be coded)
 * one click download.
 * check for download button to appear.
+* add support for keyboard to call the extension

 Flow of data :
 * click on extension button to call ```background.js```